-The Maryland Higher Education Commission (MHEC), the Maryland Board of Cosmetology, the Maryland Board of Barbers, and the National Accrediting Commission of Career Arts and Sciences (NACCAS) establish the MINIMUM standards for this program.
-THE TEMPLE: A Paul Mitchell Partner School, routinely sets a higher standard of performance.
+The Maryland Higher Education Commission (MHEC), the Maryland Board of Cosmetology, the Maryland Board of Barbers, and the National Accrediting Commission of Career Arts and Sciences (NACCAS) establish the MINIMUM standards for our programs.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School, routinely sets a higher standard of performance.
 These requirements for class hours and the total clock hours are outlined in this catalog.
 These minimums MUST be met in order to qualify the Future Professional for licensure in Maryland.
-There are no guarantees, implied or otherwise, that THE TEMPLE will be able to prepare its Future Professionals for licensure in any state other than Maryland.
+There are no guarantees, implied or otherwise, that THE TEMPLE Annapolis will be able to prepare its Future Professionals for licensure in any state other than Maryland.